Loss, Grief, and Healing in ‘I Like Movies’

-I met Bill in my junior year of college.
-I was his RA.
-He was my resident.
+I met Bill (Name has been changed for the sake privacy) in my junior year of college.
+I was his RA and he was my resident.
 We connected immediately through late-night talks and shared adventures.
 He saw me as a mentor for school, relationships, and career choices.
 I saw him as a friend I cared about deeply.
 Bill had magnetic charm, quick wit, and found trouble everywhere.
 During one troubled moment, I helped guide him through depression and vulnerability.

 A month later, he killed himself while under the influence.

 His death broke me.
-Guilt consumed everything.
-I should have done more.
-Should have been there.
+For several years, I was consumed by guilt.
+I felt like I should have done more.
+I told myself that I should have been there.
 I withdrew from everyone and everything I loved.
-Amazing friends reached out, but I pushed them away.
-I became a shadow drowning in guilt, questioning if I deserved love or acceptance.
-Self-destruction took over.
-Nothing could change my course.
+My friends reached out, but I pushed them away.
+I became a shadow drowning in self-loathing, questioning if I deserved love or acceptance.
+Nothing could change my course of self-destruction.
 I kept digging deeper into isolation.

-I haven't fully accepted that I can't keep punishing myself.
-But I'm getting there.
-One day I'll forgive myself and understand my actual responsibility.
-One step at a time.
+I still haven't fully accepted that I can't keep punishing myself.
+But I'm getting better.
+With each passing day I get closer to completely forgiving myself.

 That's why I like movies.